Adventitious roots are different from other roots.

 Ripe bananas look different to certain animals.
 Some animals, such as zebra finch and reindeer, are able to see ultraviolet light.
 When they look at a ripe banana, it glows!
 If you have one of those handy dandy dollar bill checkers, you can see for yourself:

 Commercially grown bananas are often picked green and shipped in giant plastic bags that have been sprayed with pesticides.
 Bananas produce a lot of ethylene gas, a ripening agent, when temperatures are warm enough, so they are kept cool to prevent ripening until they are closer to where they will be sold.
 The yellow color that we are all so familiar with is not exactly natural for the Cavendish banana, which is the primary cultivar found in stores.
 This particular banana is still green when ripe.
 Since shoppers prefer the yellow color, these bananas are placed in pressurized ripening rooms, where they are gassed with ethylene and held at specific temperatures to ensure uniform ripening.
-These high tech procedures and the economies have scale have made life difficult for small scale banana growers.
+These high tech procedures and the economies of scale have made life difficult for small scale banana growers.
 Today, all banana growers are facing a very big threat.

 Pests and diseases of bananas